From Task to Tutorial: An Automated GUI Framework for Excel Tutorial Document and Video Creation

 \subsection{RQ3: Cost Analysis of Tutorial Generation}

-As shown in \hyperref[tab:cost]{Table~\ref*{tab:cost}} and \autoref{fig:pipeline}, the three models exhibit differences in cost-efficiency when generating tutorials, primarily due to their underlying architectures and training paradigms.
+As shown in \hyperref[tab:cost]{Table~\ref*{tab:cost}}, the three models exhibit differences in cost-efficiency when generating tutorials, primarily due to their underlying architectures and training paradigms.
 GPT-4.1, as a generative model, achieves the highest efficiency across all evaluated dimensions (step count, token usage, execution time, and monetary cost).
 This advantage stems from its optimization for direct instruction execution.
 For tasks such as Excel tutorial generation, which rely heavily on existing knowledge, GPT-4.1 can produce high-quality action sequences without redundant intermediate reasoning or reflective steps, thereby yielding the lowest overall cost.
 In contrast, GPT-o3, designed as a reasoning model, incurs the highest resource consumption.
-Its training paradigm requires the model to “think” explicitly before producing a final answer, generating multiple intermediate reasoning traces and performing reflective checks, which substantially increases cost.
+Its training paradigm requires the model to ``think'' explicitly before producing a final answer, generating multiple intermediate reasoning traces and performing reflective checks, which substantially increases cost.
 GPT-5 integrates both generative and reasoning paradigms, with cost metrics falling between those of GPT-4.1 and GPT-o3, reflecting a trade-off between generation efficiency and reasoning depth.
 Overall, for the specific application of Excel tutorial generation, GPT-4.1’s direct generation strategy offers clear advantages, making it the most cost-effective model.

 Additionally, prior studies have emphasized the substantial cost of manually producing tutorials~\cite{kim2014crowdsourcing,hu2023smartrecorder}.
 To further quantify this cost, we asked three Excel experts to manually generate documentation and video tutorials while recording the time required.
 On average, manual tutorial creation required approximately 2.5 hours per task.
-In contrast, our automated approach completes the same process in only \textbf{1/20} of the time, yielding a dramatic reduction in human effort.
+In contrast, our automated approach completes the same process in only \textbf{1/20} of the time, greatly reducing human effort.